 You can find the view at a later time using this short text, for example.

-In a maintenance view you can insert only tables that are linked to one another with foreign keys.
+In a help view you can include only tables that are linked to one another with foreign keys.

-All existing foreign key relationships of the primary table are displayed.
+The system displays all existing foreign key relationships of the primary table.

-The secondary table used in such a foreign key is included in the view.
-The system displays the join conditions derived from the foreign keys.
+The secondary table involved in such a foreign key is included in the view.
+The join conditions derived from the foreign keys are displayed.
 For more information, see Foreign Key Relationship and Join Condition .

-You can also (optionally) insert tables that are linked by foreign key with one of the secondary tables that was already inserted.
-To do this, proceed as follows:
+You can also (optionally) include tables that are linked with a foreign key to one of the secondary tables already included.

-All existing foreign key relationships of the secondary table are displayed.
+The system displays all existing foreign key relationships of the secondary table.

-The system displays the join conditions derived from the foreign keys.
+The join conditions derived from the foreign keys are displayed.

 For maintenance and help views, there are certain restrictions on the foreign keys with which the tables can be included in the view (see Restrictions for Maintenance and Help Views ).
-The system displays the foreign keys that violate these conditions at the end of the list under the header Relationships with unsuitable cardinality.
+The foreign keys violating these conditions are displayed at the end of the list under the header Relationships with unsuitable cardinality.

-All the tables contained in the view are displayed in a dialog box.
+All the tables contained in the view are listed in a dialog box.